Overview

 Sustainable Townsville Program promotion) |

-and commercial building industry to promote sustainability in
+industry to promote sustainability in new subdivisions and commercial

-key greenhouse emission sectors.
+developments one of Australia's key greenhouse emission

-with in-kind case studies provided by urban development industry. |
+provided by urban development industry.

 |

-Townsvilles annual celebration of World Environment day,
+Townsvilles and Thuringowas annual celebrations of World

-week events include:
+Environment day, week events include:

 - Ecofiesta